Ghanamrut/M2-EmbSys/Project/3_Implementation/Readme.md

 1) For UGV Simulation
 2)For Wrist Movement Simulation
 3)Finger Movement Simulation.
+The UGV , Wrist Movement , and Finger movement folders respectively have the .ino, .hex, and .ino files for the codes inside them
 ## Circuit Diagrams And Code: -
 ### 1)	UGV
 #### Circuit Diagram: -